naamon/Aman-Project/Exercise1/README.md

 # HMO Project

 ## Project Overview
-This project represents a client side
+This project consists of a server side and a client side The server side is built in python and connected to a sqlite database The client side is built from React TypeScript

 The application displays the list of members of the health insurance funds Includes data on the corona virus
 You can add a health insurance member, edit details and delete